What is Summit and/or the Orbis Cascade Alliance?

 How do I find out what items I currently have checked out?

-How do I go about reserving the Hatfield Room for an event I am planning?
-How about display areas?
+How do I go about reserving a display area?

 - There are two display cases on the second floor that are available for small exhibits.
 If you have ideas for possible exhibits or are looking for a place to exhibit student work, please contact us!